silitics/rugpi/www/docs/guide/system-customization.md

 # System Customization

 The main configuration file of Rugpi Bakery is `rugpi-bakery.toml`.
-It specifies which recipes to include and with what parameters.
+It specifies which recipes to include and their parameters.

 At the top-level, the recipes to include are specified as a list: